Skip to content

 Fortymile caribou herd by Malkolm Boothroyd

 The Dawson Region is steeped in the history and culture of the Tr’ondëk Hwëch’in people.
-Land use planning is underway and will shape the region’s future.
+Land use planning is in its final stages and will shape the region’s future.

 For many people, Dawson is synonymous with mining and the Klondike Gold Rush, but the region holds so much more.
 Dall sheep and wolverines live among the rugged peaks of the Tombstones and Ogilvies, and tens of thousands of Fortymile caribou spill through the hills of the Dawson Range.
 Birds migrate from across the hemisphere to nest in the wetlands along Scottie Creek and the Indian River, and salmon swim upriver for thousands of kilometres to spawn in gravelled creeks.